-163 The current resource accreditation process, which for thermal resources is based on Unforced Capacity ("UCAP"), is determined using resource performance between September 1 and August 31 of the three years prior to the Planning Year.
-This data is utilized to determine Equivalent Forced Outage Rate Demand ("XEFORd"), excluding events outside of management control, which is then used as a component in the calculation of UCAP.
+167 The current resource accreditation process, which for thermal resources is based on Unforced Capacity ("UCAP"), is determined using resource performance between September 1 and August 31 of the three years prior to the Planning Year.
+This data is used to determine Equivalent Forced Outage Rate Demand ("XEFORd"), excluding events outside of management control, which is then used as a component in the calculation of UCAP.
 The UCAP is calculated by taking Installed Capacity ('ICAP") and multiplying it by (1- XEFORd).

-reasonable indicator of what to expect in the future.
+operating conditions, including declared MaxGens.
+The second tier will be more heavily weighted at 80% so that the majority of a resource's accreditation will be based on its availability during times of need.
+MISO noted that actual historic resource availability and performance during times of highest need is a useful and reasonable indicator of what to expect in the future.
 Relying on installed capacity, adjusted for forced outages and reflecting average availability throughout the year, no longer provides an accurate expectation of availability, as proven by recent emergency events, especially those driven by extreme weather.

-MISO is seeking an effective date of September 1, 2022 for the Seasonal Resource Adequacy Construct to allow for enough planning before the 2023-2024 Planning Year.
-As of the release of this draft 2023 Electricity Procurement Plan, FERC has not yet released an Order on the Seasonal Resource Adequacy Construct.
+MISO sought an effective date of September 1, 2022 for the Seasonal Resource Adequacy Construct to allow for enough planning before the 2023-2024 Planning Year.